Qarik-Group/cf-k8s-cepler/README.md

 $ git add . && git commit -m 'Sync cf-for-k8s config files'
 ```

 Now we need to add the values we generated in the previous step and append some dockerhub credentials to it.
-Don't actually add your password here, that will be injected via the github secrets meachnism.
+Don't actually add your password here, that will be injected via the github secrets mechanism.
 ```
 $ cp ../cf-for-k8s/cf-values.yml ./k8s/
 cat <<EOF >> k8s/cf-values.yml